Akshaykushawaha/Cloning-website-using-svelte/README.md

 # Svelte + Vite

+This is an ongoing project where i am trying to clone a website usinge Svelte + vite, this incorporates html and css

 This template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup